Bournemouth Open Upright MRI

 duration of the scan may cause some discomfort.
 The MRI Radiographer will endeavour to minimize

 this and will offer pads and pillows to aid comfort.

 There are no known side affects to MRI treatment.
 You will be safe to eat and drink normally afterwards, drive, and return to your day as normal

 Want to know more about our Bournemouth Open Upright MRI scanner and services, or need to ask a question?

-In the first instance, please call us on 01202 436276.
-Alternatively send us an enquiry using the form at the base of this page.
+Please send us an enquiry using the form at the base of this page.